 3. Ask What She’s Drinking

-Getting a drink sent your way from an admirer in the bar is a rarity for women in the digital dating age.
+Getting a drink sent your way from an admirer in the bar is a rarity for The 6 Penis Problems Nobody Talks About in the digital dating age.
 Don’t just buy her any old thing.
 Start off on the right foot by making friends with the bartender and asking them what she’s drinking.
 Buy her exactly that – it shows you’ve paid attention and have taken the initiative to find out more about her before even saying hello.
 It’s a small step, but one she’ll notice.

 4. Accept Her Reaction